fromstar/First-NLU-Assignment/README.md

 # First-NLU-Assignment

-To run the code it is necessary to have python, SpaCy and Networkx.
+To run the code it is necessary to have python and the libraries SpaCy and Networkx.